Leikaab/apiconfig/apiconfig/testing/unit/README.md

 assertions, factory functions and mock objects so tests remain concise and free of external dependencies.

+## Module Description
+These helpers isolate unit tests from network calls and other side effects.
+They provide mocks, factories and assertions for validating configuration logic.

 ## Navigation

 - **Parent:** [../README.md](../README.md)